How to monitor MongoDB with OpenTelemetry

 Let’s begin with the configuration for the receiver.

-• For all configurations using the Google Cloud Operations as an endpoint, the collection interval is set to 60s, as that is the requirement.
+- For all configurations using the Google Cloud Operations as an endpoint, the collection interval is set to 60s, which is the requirement.

 1receivers: